SECURITY IN GERMANY NEEDS TO KNOW DURING TRAVEL:-

 Visiting Germany precautions are only necessary for Tetanus, see list underneath.

-The emergency telephone number is 112 – this should be used for requesting an ambulance (Krankenwagen).
+If you have any problem then you can call The emergency telephone number which is 112 – this should be used for requesting an ambulance (Krankenwagen).